9 Best Password Managers for Businesses in 2025

 Secure business password manager with extra features like encrypted messaging.

-I love how 1Password has options to connect third-party apps to add new users and manage their accounts.
-For example, when I connected my team’s Slack account to 1Password, I could easily invite everyone to 1Password via Slack and monitor when they logged into their 1Password accounts.
+I love how 1Password lets you connect third-party apps to add new users and manage their accounts.
+For example, when I connected my team’s Slack account to 1Password, I could easily invite everyone to 1Password via Slack and monitor when they log in.
 I could also get Slack notifications when someone needed their 1Password account recovered.
 Easy third-party integrations like these are where 1Password really shines.

 Setting up 1Password is easy, too, with comprehensive online guides and video tutorials.
-I found the resources clear and detailed, covering everything from initial installation to advanced feature usage.
+The resources are clear and detailed, covering everything from initial installation to advanced features.
 For businesses with 21 or more members, 1Password offers dedicated onboarding support.
-It also provides resources on starting internal security awareness training programs, which teaches your team things like defining protocols, conducting regular training, and maintaining a culture of security.
+It also provides resources on starting internal security awareness training programs, which teach your team things like defining protocols, conducting regular training, and maintaining a security culture.
+1Password also offers reports on password management, so you’ll be able to see how well your team is adopting good password management habits.

 • Admin control panel.